Black Travel Movement

 What Can Be Done To Promote The Black Travel Movement?

 If you travel, then you are already a part of the black travel movement.
 You can promote it by simply traveling more.
-Don’t be afraid to go to places.
-By doing so you can help break down barriers between other ethnicities and dispel myths that others may have about blacks in general.
+Don’t be afraid to go places.
+Doing so can help break down barriers between other ethnicities and dispel myths that others may have about blacks in general.

-Share your pictures on social media.
+Share your pictures on digital channels : social media and find social media influencers.
 Help show the world by sharing your experiences online.
 It also gives others the courage to travel once they see how much there is to experience in this world.
+Online communities and social media influencers inspire a new generation of global explorers to travel.
+Look for Black traveler hashtags such as #blacktravel #travel #blacktravelfeed #travelnoire #blacktravelmovement #blacktraveljourney #blacktravelgram to add to your photos and you might get move views.

-Support black owned travel groups.
-Over 25,000 members strong, Grown & Sexy Cruises, Travel & Events offers affordable cruises, vacations and special event packages.
-The group’s mission is to empower African Americans to travel by offering ground breaking travel packages with featured entertainment to destinations around the world to support the Black Travel movement.
+Support black-owned travel groups and black owned businesses.
+Over 110,000+ members strong on their community groups Facebook group, Florida based Grown & Sexy Cruises, Travel & Events offers affordable cruises, vacations, and special event packages.
+The group’s mission is to empower Black travelers to travel by offering groundbreaking travel packages with featured entertainment to destinations around the world to support the Black Travel Movement.
 The group’s core travelers are professionals ranging from 35 to 55, and one of the things that makes the trips unique is the nightly theme parties.
-There are 3 to 4 cruises per year with Celebrity DJ’s, Comedians, Guest Speakers, poets, seminars & more.
-Black owned businesses who travel with the group, are provided time onboard via a Pop Mall, to introduce their profession, products or crafts to fellow cruisers at no charge.
-This is an amazing opportunity the founder, Keith Jones provides for Black business owners to get exposure from travelers all over the U.S.
+There are 3 to 4 cruises per year with Celebrity DJs, Comedians, Guest Speakers, poets, seminars & more.
+Black-owned businesses who travel with the group are provided time onboard via a Pop Mall to introduce their profession, products, or crafts to fellow cruisers at no charge.
+This is an amazing opportunity the founder, Keith Jones, provides for Black business owners to get exposure from travelers all over the U.S. Such an amazing example of Black representation in the travel industry.